 The LiveView project has swept through the Elixir community like wildfire.
-It takes traditional web development, which focuses on individual tasks that render HTML, and flips the model on its head.
-Instead, LiveView lets a programmer build a data structure in memory.
-Then, the user renders the data as a string, and any changes to the data structure automatically trigger a render.
+It takes traditional web development, which focuses on functions that look up back-end data and build text-based HTML markup, and flips the model on its head.
+Instead, LiveView lets a programmer express a data structure, like a list of books or users, in memory.
+Then, the user renders the data as a string, changes that data structure via events, automatically rendering any data structure changes.

 The end result is that the developer’s focus shifts from things that are difficult, like managing concurrency or IO, to something that programmers are good at, writing small functions to change state.